Are you wondering what makes an air purifier and dehumidifier different?

 Air Purifier vs Dehumidifier Comparison Chart

-The chart below gives you a quick glance of how these two products compare.
+The chart below gives you a quick glance at how these two products compare.
 For a more in-depth answer to this topic, as well as tips on how to choose the best device for your needs, read on.

 |Application||Removes airborne contaminants through the use of air filters||Pulls moisture from the air and lowers the room’s humidity levels|